AdobeDocs/document-cloud-learn.en/help/sign/integrations/documentautomation.md

    ![Screenshot of selecting Templates](assets/documentautomation/automation_9.png)

-1. Search for “manager approval.”
+1. Search for "manager approval."
 1. Select **Request manager approval for a selected file**.

    ![Screenshot of selecting Request manager approval for a selected file](assets/documentautomation/automation_10.png)